 The Narooma STP (at Kianga) was originally constructed in the late 1970s with a capacity of 4,000 EP with secondary treatment (two Pasveer channels).
-In the late 1980s the plant was upgraded with a capacity of 8,000 EP.
-The plant operates with an aeration ditch biological reactor.
+In the late 1980s the plant was upgraded to an aeration ditch biological reactor with a capacity of 8,000 EP.
 Some treated effluent is reused on-site with the remainder discharged via an ocean outfall.
 Sludge lagoons provide biosolids stabilisation through cryophilic anaerobic digestion.
 Dewatering of sludge is undertaken in a sludge drying bed.
 Dewatered sludge from drying beds is stockpiled for transport to the Bega Valley for beneficial reuse on agricultural land.